temach/reports/INR-Lab-1-Networking-Basics.md

 Finally the steps to setup openssh server were repeated on the Admin kali guest.

-Here a problem arises because the KaliLinux CLI image uses docker containers.
+Here a problem arises because the Kali Linux CLI image uses docker containers.
 Docker containers are not persistent by default and GNS3 does NOT support automatically handling them persistently.
 Therefore it has to be done manually.
 To make a container persistent the "docker commit" command can be used.
 source: https://www.bernhard-ehlers.de/blog/2017/07/05/gns3-modify-docker-base-image.html

 List all docker containers and make a new image from one of the changed containers: